 - The firm hosts a women’s roundtable, which provides women attorneys with an opportunity to have an open dialogue with firm leadership regarding prominent issues impacting them.

-- Parker Poe reinforces its commitment to diversity and inclusion through firmwide training sessions, team building, and interaction.
+- Parker Poe reinforces its commitment to diversity, equity, and inclusion through firmwide training sessions, team building, and interaction.
 Recent examples include a half-day training focused on unconscious bias, a lunch-and-learn on how transgender issues impact the practice of law, and organized activities outside of work to further strengthen relationships.

 - The firm offers alternative work schedule options to accommodate attorneys who strive to continue working while maintaining family commitments, civic engagement, and other personal obligations.